 - 5.12.
 Basic Shooting Positions: 1 Prone (lying down), 2 Sitting.
-3 Kneeling, 4 Standing. - 5.12.1.
+3 Kneeling, 4 Standing (in increasing difficulty). - 5.12.1.
 At any event, the competitor must comply and shoot in the basic shooting position/s as determined by the organizer for that specific event.
 Although the basic position may be prescribed, variations to basic shooting positions shall not be prescribed by organisers, but must be dictated by the environment, such as vegetation or the introduction of e.g. hay bales that will require shooters to take up a more elevated version of the basic position. - 5.12.2.
-A minimum of two ranges (2) in a competition must test positions un-assisted without any support/aids other than a rifle belt/sling attached to front of back of rifle stock and not attached to the clotting by any other mechanism. - 5.13.
-Shooters are allowed to take up a less stable standing shooting position than the recommended/prescribed one if they prefer to do so, but will not be entitled to use more time or different supports/aids than offered.
+A minimum of two ranges (2) in a competition must test positions un-assisted without any support/aids other than a rifle belt/sling attached to front of back of rifle stock and not attached to the clothing by any other mechanism.